3dprogramin/thinkpad-p51-archbang/issues+fixes/keyboard/backlight/README.md

 ### Usage
 In order to change the brightness, you'll have to change the value inside the brightness file.

-This can be easily achieved with an echo
+This can be easily achieved with an echo but you do have to be root

 ```bash
 sudo su		# switch to root